Skin prick allergy testing for respiratory (aeroallergen) allergies

 What is an allergy?

-An allergy occurs when the immune system reacts to harmless substance, releasing a number of chemicals into the bloodstream.
+An allergy occurs when the immune system reacts to a harmless substance, releasing a number of chemicals into the bloodstream.
 The substance causing a reaction is called an allergen.
 The most common aeroallergens include pollen, mould and animal fur.

 An allergic reaction to a substance triggers the immune system to release antibodies to fight off the ‘invader’.
 In turn, this releases certain chemicals, such as histamine, into the bloodstream.
 It is these substances that cause the symptoms of an allergic reaction.